-- ▶ We have received assurance from the Suffolk Pension Fund auditor with regard to the information supplied to the actuary.
-No issues were identified. - ▶ We have reviewed the assessment of the Pension Fund actuary by PwC and EY Pensions and have followed up on relevant points and have not identified any issues. - ▶ We are yet to conclude on procedures to determine our own estimate for the PCC and CC's pension balance.
-We are awaiting the final report on the reasonableness of the year end pension liabilities from EY Pensions. - ▶ We are in the process of agreeing the PCC and CC's IAS 19 disclosures to the actuaries' report to ensure these are fairly stated in the accounts. - ▶ The LGPS balance as at 31 March 2024 was an asset and as such requires application of an asset ceiling under IFRIC 14.
+- We have received assurance from the Suffolk Pension Fund auditor with regard to the information supplied to the actuary.
+No issues were identified. - We have reviewed the assessment of the Pension Fund actuary by PwC and EY Pensions and have followed up on relevant points and have not identified any issues. - We were unable to gain assurance over the roll forward of the pension liability for the PCC due to a discrepancy on average life expectancies.
+As a result, we have not received the expected report from EY Pensions and therefore we do not have full assurance over the closing balance at 31 March 2024 for the Group and PCC. - We have received assurance from EY Pensions confirming that our own calculated estimate for the CC's pension balance is within the appropriate range. - We have agreed the PCC and CC's IAS 19 disclosures to the actuaries' report to ensure these are fairly stated in the accounts. - The LGPS balance as at 31 March 2024 was an asset and as such requires application of an asset ceiling under IFRIC 14.
 As the asset ceiling existed prior to 2023/24, management subsequently requested updated IAS19 reports from the actuary which included the impact of IFRIC 14.
 The impact of these updated IAS19 reports identified that the draft statements for both 2022/23 and 2023/24 were misstated.
 Management amended the 2022/23 statement of accounts in advance of the conclusion of the audit and issue of the disclaimed opinion for 2022/23.
 This subsequently impacted the 2023/24 statement of accounts, which have been amended to reflect this change.
 The adjustment decreases total comprehensive income and expenditure in the Comprehensive Income and Expenditure Statement by £1.308 million.
 Further details can be found in Section 04 of this report.